WCVB-TV: Sports

 In 1987, United Press International awarded WCVB "Best Sports Reporting" in the nation.
 For fourteen years, WCVB's Mike Lynch hosted the weekly New England Patriots show Patriots Preview and Patriots All Access with exclusive one on one sit down interviews with Bill Parcells, Pete Carroll and Bill Belichick.
 Until 2009, WCVB's sports department produced Patriots preseason games.
 These telecasts were also seen on sister station WMTW in Portland, Maine, and WNAC-TV in Providence, Rhode Island.
 In addition, WCVB formerly preempted ABC programming to air all Patriots games that aired as part of ESPN Sunday Night Football.
 Presently, this occurs during ESPN Monday Night Football Patriots game telecasts (ESPN is 20% owned by WCVB's corporate parent Hearst Communications; the station also carried any Patriots appearances on Monday Night Football when ABC held the rights to that package).
 WCVB was also the official station of Boston College Eagles football during Doug Flutie's historic 1984 season, that of which culminated with Flutie winning the Heisman Trophy.

 Until 2005, when the Boston Red Sox were involved in post-season action, WCVB simulcast those games from ESPN (MLB divisional playoff games have since moved to TBS); WCVB also aired select Red Sox games through ABC's MLB broadcast contract from 1976 to 1989.

 From 1982 through 2006, WCVB telecast live wire-to-wire coverage of the Boston Marathon.
 Though the broadcasts generally rated higher than the competing wire-to-wire coverage on WBZ-TV, the station announced in November 2006 that it would stop carrying the race, as declining viewership and advertising revenue made it difficult for the station to justify providing all-day coverage, despite production costs being shared with WBZ-TV and the Boston Athletic Association (BAA).
 The BAA then signed a new deal with WBZ.
-On June 22, 2022, the BAA announced that the marathon would return to WCVB beginning with the 2023 race, in a partnership with ESPN, which will carry the event nationally.
+On June 22, 2022, the BAA announced that the marathon would return to WCVB beginning with the 2023 race, in a partnership with ESPN, which carries the event nationally.
+In addition to the ESPN simulcast, Hearst's other New England stations—WMUR-TV in Manchester; WMTW in Portland; and WPTZ in Plattsburgh, New York–Burlington, Vermont—also air WCVB's coverage of the race.

 WCVB also airs NBA games involving the Boston Celtics via the league's contract with ABC.
-The station has aired the Celtics' 2008 NBA Finals win and their 2010 and 2022 NBA Finals appearances.
+The station has aired the Celtics' victories in the 2008 and 2024 NBA Finals and their 2010 and 2022 NBA Finals appearances.